typhon-project/typhondl/README.md

 # TyphonDL

 ## Functions
+- Create and edit database templates
-- Create a TyphonDL model from a TyphonML model
+- Create a TyphonDL model from a TyphonML model and the database queries
 - Edit TyphonDL model in textual editor
 - Generate docker-compose.yaml including
   1. A container for each database